sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 * Then in fresh cmd terminal changing the directory to the desired one and getting into the virtual environment created earlier using command ----> *pipenv shell*
 * Finally, running the script with sample person details using command ------> *python FinalModelpredicttest.py*

-This results in giving us stroke predictions and probabilities from our model now deployed locally using Docker comtainer.
+This results in giving us stroke predictions and probabilities from our model.
+Now our Stroke Prediction project has been deployed locally using Docker comtainer.

-## Visualizations & Insights Drawn